Reference

 - Broker

 - A third-party intermediary who connects businesses with MCA providers.
-Brokers earn commissions and may or may not disclose all available options.
+Brokers earn commissions (typically 8-15% of the advance amount) and may or may not disclose all available options.
+Working through a broker usually costs more than going direct.
 Learn more →

 C